 Uses: Respiratory/sinus infection, sore throat.

 In addition to Lemon Myrtle, the Eucalyptus Dives plant also forms part of the Myrtle family.
 Australia is covered with over 92 million hectares of beautiful eucalyptus forest.
-Although less well known and not as popular is Tea Tree oil, Eucalyptus oil has numerous benefits and is a common ingredients used in household cleaning products.
+Although less well known and not as popular is Tea Tree oil, Eucalyptus oil has numerous benefits and is a common ingredient used in household cleaning products.
 Comparative to Tea tree oil, Eucalyptus also has a strong distinctive fresh scent.

 Benefits: Natural disinfectants and anti-bacterial